 However, by uniting telecom providers around the globe and establishing a 'collective immunity' from fraud, this can change.

-This idea came about as the team behind AB Handshake set out to find a way to stop telecom fraud around the globe, once and for all.
-Certain pieces were missing from traditional fraud management systems that were leaving holes for fraudsters to take advantage of.
+This idea came about as the team behind AB Handshake, a telecom fraud management company, set out to find a way to stop telecom fraud around the globe, once and for all.
+Certain pieces were missing from traditional telecom fraud management systems that were leaving holes for fraudsters to take advantage of.
 Upon seeking a way to 'plug' these holes, a solution emerged.

 The result is a system that achieves 'collective immunity' to fraud, akin to the way a vaccine establishes collective immunity among populations to viral pandemics.